Cheapest Way to Ship to Sweden From US (2026 Guide)

 USPS Priority Mail International Flat Rate for Heavy Items

 Do you have something small but heavy to ship?
 The USPS Priority Mail International Flat Rate boxes could be your secret weapon.
-As long as your item fits in the designated box and stays under the weight limit (usually 20 pounds for international), you pay one price regardless of how much it weighs.
+As long as your item fits in the designated box and stays under the weight limit (usually 20 pounds for international), you pay one price regardless of its weight.
 This can lead to huge savings for dense items.

 Pro Tips for Reducing Your Shipping Costs